eth-cscs/abcpy/doc/source/getting_started.rst

 This is all that needs to be changed.
 The rest of the implementation works the exact same as in the previous example.
 If you would like to implement your own perturbation kernel, please check :ref:`Implementing a new Perturbation Kernel
-<implementations>`.
+<user_customization>`.
 Please keep in mind that you can only perturb parameters. **You cannot use the access operator to
 perturb one component of a multi-dimensional random variable differently than another component of the same variable.**

 The source code to this section can be found in `examples/extensions/perturbationkernels/pmcabc_perturbation_kernels.py`